igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/vcf.md

 * When a sample attribute file is loaded, the VCF track's pop-up menu includes a *Group By...* option.
 Clicking on it will bring up dialog window where you can select the attribute to group by in a dropdown menu.

     ![](../img/vcf-groupby-options.png){width=280}

+* The sample rows can also be sorted, grouped, or filtered using the options in the top-level *Sample Info* menu, as described in the [Sample attributes](../../sample_attributes) section.

 # Display mode